aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v13-3.md

 ## 🌅 Upgrade to ABP 9.3

 ASP.NET Zero v13.3 is based on ABP 9.3.
 ABP 9.3 is a major release that includes performance improvement and bug fixes.
 For more information, see the [ABP 9.3 release notes](https://github.com/aspnetboilerplate/aspnetboilerplate/releases/tag/v9.3).

+## ✨ Upgrade to Angular 18

+ASP.NET Zero's Angular version is upgraded to Angular 18.
+Also `abp-ng2-module` NPM package is upgraded to `v11.0` which supports Angular 18.

 ## 🐛 Update packages and bug fixes